onnx/sklearn-onnx/docs/api_summary.rst

 Register a new converter
 ========================

-If a model has not converter
+If a model has no converter
 implemented in this package, a new converter has then to be registered, whether it is imported from another package or created from scratch.
 Section :ref:`l-converter-list`